How conditional questions work

 Creating a conditional question

-To create a question that is conditional on another, add the question in the same way as a normal question and set a parent question.
-If the parent question is answered in the set way, the conditional (child) question will then be asked.
+To create a question conditional on another, add a question, then choose the linked parent question.
+If the parent question is answered, the conditional (child) question will be asked.

 Conditional questions based on conditional questions

-You can set one question to be based on a parent question, then another to be based on that question:
+You can set one question to be based on a parent question:

 Multiple questions based on one parent